For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 4.1.
 Restoran Thean Chun

-My family’s personal favorite is at Thean Chun.
+My family’s personal favorite is at Restoran Thean Chun.
 It has a notable prawn flavor.
 You have to go early before they start thinning out the broth.

 Note: Many gai se hor fun stalls in Ipoh get their noodles from the same supplier so the texture is more or less the same from stall to stall